 Canan Coşkun, İstanbul – The mass hearing of six reporters from Etkin News Agency and lawyers from the Law Bureau of the Oppressed took place today at the İstanbul 27.
 High Criminal Court.
-Three defendants, including journalist İsminaz Temel, were kept in detention over fears that they might escape or spoil evidence.
+Three defendants, including journalist İsminaz Temel, were kept in detention over risks that they might escape or spoil evidence.

 The defendants have been charged with ‘membership in a terrorist organization’ and distributing ‘terrorist propaganda’ over their participation in events in 2016.
 Some had already submitted their defense statements in past hearings, so only three presented their case today.

 Ali Haydar Doğan took the floor to note that he lived in Gazi Neighborhood.
 As a communications student interested in social events and dynamics, he argued that it was natural for him to take photos of events taking place in that area – and more importantly, that his motivations for doing so were not criminal.
 Mehmet Aslan, a member of the Socialist Party of the Oppressed, then rose to make his defense.
 He remarked that the indictment against him was based on a photo of him at a Saturday Mothers gathering, which does not constitute a crime.